-The abstract should be up to 500 words in length.
-The abstract should give a clear, concise and informative summary with scope and purpose, significant results and major conclusions as well as an indication of any new findings which can be understood without reading the full paper.
+The abstract should be up to 500 (minimum 300) words in length.
+The abstract should give a clear, concise and informative summary with scope and purpose, significant results and major conclusions of the research, as well as an indication of any new findings which can be understood without reading the full paper.

-Keywords are to facilitate the recovery of papers.
-Do not use general terms and provide up to six specific and suitable keywords related to the paper's context.
+Keywords are used to facilitate the recovery of papers.
+Avoid using general terms and provide up to six specific keywords which relate to the paper's context.

-An Acknowledgement creates an opportunity for the author to express appreciation to those individuals and institutions involved in the research and the preparation of the paper.
+An Acknowledgement provides an opportunity for the author to express appreciation to the individuals and institutions involved in the research and the preparation of the paper.
 The Acknowledgement should include the source of funding, and the name(s) of the funding agency/agencies.
-A funding acknowledgment can be written in the form below:
+A funding acknowledgment can be written in the following format:

-Endnotes can be used but not footnotes.
-They must be numbered serially in the text, and inserted at the end of the paper and before the references section.
+Endnotes must be used rather than footnotes.
+They must be numbered serially in the text and inserted at the end of the paper, before the References section.
 Endnotes should be concise.
-They should not include full bibliographical references.
-These must be inserted in the References section, but they can include references to online and newspaper material.
+They should not include full bibliographical references - these must be inserted in the References section

 Ancillary Materials (Illustrations, Tables, Photographs)

-All the ancillary materials (e.g. tables, maps, diagrams, photographs) must come with appropriate captions.
-Each author is responsible for acquiring copyright of these materials.
+All the ancillary materials (e.g. tables, maps, diagrams, photographs etc.) must come with appropriate captions.
+Each author is responsible for acquiring the copyrights of these materials.
 If the copyright is held by the author(s), then this should be indicated in the caption.

 Illustrations should follow these guidelines: